MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/proxy-intro-aad.md

   - a Word file composed of images and text, 4 MB size and 2 million characters: won't be scanned
   - a Word file composed of images and text, 40 MB size and 400 K characters: won't be scanned

-  > [!NOTE]
-  >Client-side uploads and downloads are limited to 5 MB by default.
-It is possible to set the size to up to 30 MB.
-It is important to note that this may affect end user latency.

 ## Next steps

 For instructions on how to onboard your apps, see the appropriate document below: